-Karen Bolduc, BA, Candidate for MSFS (Master of Science in Sustainable Food Systems), is the Director at Food Joy.
+Karen Bolduc, BA, MSFS (Master of Science in Sustainable Food Systems), is the Director at Food Joy.
 Karen is very passionate about healing the planet and the human condition, and specifically the healing that occurs through food – both in larger agricultural and community settings, and at the dinner table.
-Besides directing Food Joy, Karen enjoys her work on the City of Auburn’s ag zoning steering committee.
-In her spare time she enjoys cooking, all things food, being outdoors, snowboarding, meditating, eating, the dictionary, learning about wine regions, dreaming up solutions to problems, spending time with family and friends, fixing mechanical things, and dirt.
+Besides directing Food Joy, Karen works to shape the greater Lewiston Auburn and Maine food systems through various volunteer opportunities.
+In her spare time she enjoys cooking, all things food, eating, being outdoors, snowboarding, rose gardening, the dictionary, learning about wine regions, dreaming up solutions to problems, spending time with family and friends, fixing mechanical things, and dirt.
 She and her husband John live with their two beautiful babies, Elovie, 3 and Rhiordan, 2, on the farm in Auburn.

 Heather Lee Rose, named after two flowers and raised by her grandfather’s stories of farmland in Portugal, has always been encouraged to connect with the land creatively.
 She’s turned yards into gardens, studied permaculture and herbalism, and served as an apprentice immersed in organic methods.
 Equally at home in a greenhouse or leading a farm tour, Heather is passionate about combating food insecurity and expanding knowledge about local food sources.
 Honored to serve these efforts and bring the vision of her namesake to the land, Heather looks forward to bringing fresh good Food and an abundance of Joy to her community with us this season!